What are the Career Options after 12th with PCM?

 Physics, Chemistry, and Biology students mostly desire to pursue medical sciences or proceed to study – zoology, botany, physiology, biotechnology, microbiology, or forensics.

-Physics, Chemistry and Mathematics students, mostly move into the Engineering, subject to clearing the entrance exam.
+Physics, Chemistry and Mathematics students, mostly move into Engineering, subject to clearing the entrance exam.
 Many other fields open up for them, but engineering remains a top choice and a more popular one.

 According to various sources, India has over ten thousand engineering colleges along the length and breadth of the country, Tamil Nadu has the highest number of engineering colleges, followed by Uttar Pradesh.
-But the number is not enough to fulfill the desires of a whopping 13 lacs of aspirants who appear for the entrance tests.
+But the number is not enough to fulfil the desires of a whopping 13 lacs of aspirants who appear for the entrance tests.